seed-rs/seed/README.md

 - Complete documentation that always matches the current version.
 Getting examples working, and starting a project should be painless, and require nothing beyond this guide.

-- Expressive, flexible vew syntax that's easy to read and write.
+- Expressive, flexible view syntax that's easy to read and write.

 ## A note on view syntax